Tubbz-alt/Intel-Pattern-Matching-Technology/examples/b_SavingKnowledge/README.md

 In the previous example, we trained the neural-network to recognize a training set of input patterns.
 This knowledge is volatile in that initializing the neural-network will cause the neurons to forget all that was learned.

-The current example shows how the learned knowledge can be saved into a file on the on-board flash memory so that once the neural-network is trained, it can recall it's knowledge from the file.
+The current example shows how the learned knowledge can be saved into a file on the on-board flash memory so that once the neural-network is trained, it can recall it's knowledge from the file without having to retrain an learn the knowledge all over again.
+This is useful when training sets are large or when you want to replicate the knowledge to multiple neural-networks.

 ## Hardware Requirements